1200wd/bitcoinlib/docs/_static/manuals.sqlcipher.rst

 Encrypt private key fields with AES
 -----------------------------------

+It is also possible to just encrypt the private keys in the database with secure AES encryption.
+You need to provide a key or password as environment variable.

-Enable database encryption in Bitcoinlib configuration settings at ~/.bitcoinlib/config.ini
+* You can skip this step if you want, but this provides an extra warning / check when no encryption key is found: Enable database encryption in Bitcoinlib configuration settings at ~/.bitcoinlib/config.ini

 .. code-block:: text